 Accommodation

-You'll stay in comfy 3-4 star hotels for most of nights and high country farm or scenic lodges close to waterfront or national park in our unique destinations.
+You'll stay in comfy, fully air-conditioned, 3-4 star hotels for most of nights and high country farm or scenic lodges close to waterfront or national park in our unique destinations.

 All rooms have ensuites except those listed below: